0 Comment

 Sagar Chaudhuri

-Lead author: Sagar Chaudhuri, the Co-Founder, and CEO of HiFives.
-He is an HR Tech Evangelist with over 25 years of experience in the corporate world and entrepreneurship.
-In the past, Sagar has worked with companies such as Genpact, Infosys, and ICICI Bank, in leadership roles.
+Lead author: Sagar Chaudhuri, the Co-Founder and CEO of HiFives.
+He is an HR Tech Evangelist with over 25 years of corporate and entrepreneurship experience.
+In the past, Sagar has worked in leadership roles with companies such as Genpact, Infosys, and ICICI Bank.
 He has an engineering degree from IIT Kharagpur and an MBA from IIM Lucknow.
 Connect on LinkedIn

-To stay updated on the latest HiFives blogs follow us on Twitter (@MyHiFives)
+To stay updated on the latest HiFives blogs, follow us on Twitter (@MyHiFives)

 HiFives is a global employee rewards, recognition and engagement SaaS platform that enables organizations to digitize, automate and transform their employee experience.
 It is used by 100+ large enterprises, small businesses and startups in manufacturing, retail, technology, financial services and media, across 25+ countries.